Tottenham vs Man Utd: Ole Gunnar Solskjaer makes best start in United history | Goal.com

 Paul Pogba in particular had had a public rift with the Portuguese, but has shown excellent form since being given a leading role by his new boss and set up Rashford against Tottenham with a stunning pass that dissected the Spurs defence.

-Rashford himself has also excelled after being chosen ahead of Romelu Lukaku to lead the line for the Reds and has now scored four goals in five Premier League games since Solskjaer's appointment compared to just three before hand.
+Rashford himself has also excelled after being chosen ahead of Romelu Lukaku to lead the line for the Reds and has now scored four goals in five Premier League games since Solskjaer's appointment; compared to just three under Mourinho prior to the Portuguese manager's sacking.

 Securing a clean sheet was also a considerable achievement given Spurs' attacking threat from forwards such as Harry Kane and Son Heung-Min.